MarcinMM/Dungeon-Dweller/README.markdown

 # HIGH PRIORITY BUGS

 * Creatures now clip through each other, I think due to the motion Tween.
 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
-Or not even working right now.
+Or not even working right now. (is this still true?)
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
 * Slowdown on pathing.

+# UPDATES 10/4
+* Added a Signal to combat events; splatters are now signal driven.
+This start can be expanded to other actions.
+* Made splatters use a creature bloodtype for the heck of it.
+Undead can have dust, orcs green blood, ice elementals can explode into unpassable crystal shards etc.
+* Added a solidity toggle to add/remove terrain at whim (untested).
+* Added stairs, but buggy right now.

 # UPDATES 10/3
 * Started more comprehensive work on decor layer.
 It is now Room-based, i.e. the Level will iterate through Rooms, which will internally determine where to put stuff within their bounds.
 Added some constants for decor items.
 Added player position save on ascend/descend based on stairs (I think it's currently broken by not being multiplied by gridsize, another grid vs. absolute coordinates confusion).
 Also not every level is getting up/down stairs, not sure why.